The Truth About Protein & Muscular System Foods

 Instead, realise that fruits, vegetables, nuts, seeds and grains have every known identifiable protein building block that exists and make these foods the primary part of your diet!

-These are my top 7 muscular system whole foods:
+These are some of the top muscular system whole foods:

 - Chickpeas - Perfect for making hummus, falafels, salads and curries and when combined with wholegrains like organic brown rice or whole wheat pasta, deliver more protein than any meat;